-"(a) HEALTH CARE DELIVERY DEMONSTRA-PROJECTS .- The Secretary.
-TION through the Service and in consultation with Indian tribes and tribal organizations, may enter into funding agreements with, or make grants or loan guarantees to, Indian tribes or tribal organizations for the purpose of carrying out a health care delivery demonstration project to test alternative means of delivering health care and services through health facilities, including hospice, traditional Indian health and child care facilities, to Indians. "(b) USE OF FUNDS.-The Secretary, in approving projects pursuant to this section, may authorize funding for the construction and renovation of hospitals, health centers, health stations, and other facilities to deliver health care services and is authorized

-"(1) waive any leasing prohibition;

-"(2) permit carryover of funds appropriated for the provision of health care services;

-"(3) permit the use of other available funds;

-"(4) permit the use of funds or property donated from any source for project purposes;
+- "(a) HEALTH CARE DELIVERY DEMONSTRATION PROJECTS.-The Secretary, acting through the Service and in consultation with Indian tribes and tribal organizations, may enter into funding agreements with, or make grants or loan guarantees to, Indian tribes or tribal organizations for the purpose of carrying out a health care delivery demonstration project to test alternative means of delivering health care and services through health facilities, including hospice, traditional Indian health and child care facilities, to Indians. - "(b) USE OF FUNDS.-The Secretary, in approving projects pursuant to this section, may authorize funding for the construction and renovation of hospitals, health centers, health stations, and other facilities to deliver health care services and is authorized to- - "(1) waive any leasing prohibition; - "(2) permit carryover of funds appropriated for the provision of health care services; - "(3) permit the use of other available funds; - "(4) permit the use of funds or property donated from any source for project purposes; - "(5) provide for the reversion of donated real or personal property to the donor; and - $\lq\lq(6)$ permit the use of Service funds to match other funds, including Federal funds. $\lq\lq(c)$ Criteria.- - "(1) IN GENERAL.-The Secretary shall develop and publish regulations through rule-